benwarnerDigitalArts/3Dworks/dpa8070/principlesOfAnimation/README.md

 ### Staging:

-#### Throughout the entire film, the viewer's attention is continuosly drawn with comicbook style elements.
+#### Throughout the entire film, the viewer's attention is often drawn with comicbook-style elements.
 The most iconic and effective use of this can be seen in the "Spider Sense" animation that occurs frequently.
-Almost as common, the use of onomatopoeias (such as "BOOM!") draw attention to certain points of action sequences.
+Even more frequently, the use of onomatopoeias (such as "BOOM!") draw attention to certain points of action sequences.

 ![staging](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/principlesOfAnimation/images/stagingExs.PNG)